-Generating this flexible thinking requires an emphasis on high quality and strategic thinking, a commitment to principles, and a focus on learning.
-It also helps to have a cultural bias toward improvisation and innovation, within your framework of principles and a coherent strategy.
+Generating this flexible thinking requires an emphasis on high-quality and strategic thinking, a commitment to principles and a focus on learning.
+It also helps to have a cultural bias toward improvisation and innovation within your framework of principles, as well as a coherent strategy.

 7. Look to someone else to do your thinking for you.

 Author Gordon MacDonald calls this “mental flabbiness.”
 He writes, “In our pressurized society, people who are out of shape mentally usually fall victim to ideas and systems that are destructive to the human spirit and to human relationships.
 They are victimized because they have not taught themselves how to think; nor have they set themselves to the lifelong pursuit of the growth of the mind.
 Not having the facility of a strong mind, they grow dependent upon the thoughts and opinions of others.
 Rather than deal with ideas and issues, they reduce themselves to lives full of rules, regulations and programs.”

 8. Fail in business by using the motto, “That’s good enough.”